carlos-restrepo/ibm_capstone/README.md

-# IBM Capstone
-Final Project for the IBM Data Science Professional Certificate.
+﻿# IBM CapstoneFinal Project for the IBM Data Science Professional Certificate.
 Email me at carlos.restrepo@live.ca with any questions or comments.
+The notebook will likely not compile on the GitHub website.